A new kinematic model of the Galaxy: analysis of the stellar velocity field from Gaia Data Release 3: Data availability

 \section{Data availability}

-The used catalogue data is available in a standardised format for readers via the CDS (https://cds.u-strasbg.fr).
-The software code used in this paper can be made available upon by personal request via e-mail: \href{mailto:akhmetovvs@gmail.com} {akhmetovvs@gmail.com}.
+The catalogue data used are available to the reader in a standardised format via the CDS (https://cds.u-strasbg.fr).
+The software code used in this work and the estimation of the kinematic parameters can be made available on personal request by e-mail: \href{mailto:akhmetovvs@gmail.com} {akhmetovvs@gmail.com}.